samueldsingh/data-engineering/intro-to-python.md

 - Values: name = "United States", population = 331000000, capital = "Washington, D.C.", is_developed = True

 **Behavior:**
-- Create: name (new entry)
+- Create: Add a new country to the database
-- Read: population
+- Read: Retrieve information like population, capital
-- Update: population (changes over time)
+- Update: information like population (changes over time)
-- Delete: name (no longer exists)
+- Delete: countries (no longer exists)

 ### 9. Employee: